Student Crime Stoppers

 By calling Crime Stoppers on such crimes as theft, vandalism, drugs, weapons, or assault, you can take an active role in keeping your school safe.

 Remember: Your information will be taken very seriously and in strict confidence.
-Your anonymity is guaranteed.
+Your anonymity is our promise.
 You never have to give your name or testify in court.
 If your tip leads to an arrest, you become eligible for a cash award, if desired.
 Please be assured, N.B.
 Crime Stoppers does not subscribe to call display or record any calls.

 Video provided by Crime Stoppers of York Region (www.1800222tips.com).
 Used by N.B.
 Crime Stoppers, Inc. with permission.
 Produced by Ontario Association of Crime Stoppers